 Let us know what you think

 With a balanced portfolio of wind, solar and big battery projects, we are aiming to achieve 10 GW by 2030.
-We own and operate all of the projects we build (rather than developing them to be sold) and as long-term neighbours we are committed to sharing the benefits with surrounding communities.

-This dedication to community and environment has made us a renewable energy developer of choice in Australia.
+This dedication to community and environment has made us a renewable energy developer of choice.
+We have invested more than $4 billion in the Australian market and developed over 4 GW of renewable energy assets.